scottcolfer/scottcolfer.github.io/_posts/2018-05-14-public-service.md

 [Two very enthusiastic thumbs up](https://tenor.com/view/thumbsup-enthusiastic-clueless-gif-5146508).

-What would be useful is to define what we mean by an 'end-to-end public service' so that we all understand the same thing when we use the word 'service' - and helpfully, some clever people have already done this (albeit in a couple of separate places).
+This all sounds good . . . but what is an end-to-end public service?
+Do we all mean the same thing when we say 'end-to-end public service'?
+Helpfully, some clever people have helpfully provided us with a definition.
 [Louise Downe](https://twitter.com/LouiseDowne) and [Kate Tarling](https://twitter.com/kateldn) have created a great starting point for us to understand what an end-to-end public service is that I've been using for the last year or so (thanks both!).

-_Here is a summary of Louise and Kate's works in the form of three principles to help us understand what an end-to-end public service is - I've made a couple of tweaks so that it fits my context but it's mainly a copy, paste, and summary of two of their posts._
+*Here is a summary of Louise and Kate's works in the form of three principles to help us understand what an end-to-end public service is - I've made a couple of tweaks so that it fits my context but it's mainly a copy, paste, and summary of two of their posts.*

 ## Principle 1: a service helps a user to do something that needs to be done